merc1er/bchtipbot/README.md

 python3 tipbot/app.py
 ```

-Credentials and API keys are stored in `settings.py`
+Credentials and API keys are stored in environment variables (recommended) or in `settings.py` (not recommended for production).

 #### Customize the bot

-In `settings.py`, edit:
+⚠️ Add the following environment variables:

 ```shell
 FEE_ADDRESS  # the Bitcoin Cash address where you want to collect the fees